2432001677/subwayGo/README.md

 # subwayGo
-show the shorttest path to destination station by subway(the first project in SE class)
+show the shortest path to destination station by subway(the first project in SE class)

 # TO-DO
 >- [x] read subway system file by ".csv"